Social Fund (UK): The introduction of the Social Fund

-The resulting legislation, the Social Security Act 1986, reflected the policy development described above, subject to a number of changes made during the passage of the 1986 Bill.
+The resulting legislation, the Social Security Act 1986 (c.
+50), reflected the policy development described above, subject to a number of changes made during the passage of the 1986 Bill.
 A phased introduction of the regulated Social Fund in April 1987 and the discretionary Social Fund in April 1988 followed.
 The latter scheme was particularly controversial at the time.
 The Council on Tribunals, for example, had issued a highly critical special report in 1986 which challenged the government's intention to dispense with an independent appeal mechanism.
 Consequently, during the passage of the Bill, the social fund review (originally envisaged as merely a management administrative review) was enhanced by the creation of 'social fund inspectors' (SFIs) who would be given jurisdiction to further review a 'social fund officer's' (SFO's) review of an SFO's original determination.
 In order to further entrench the independence of the SFIs, a new officer - the Social Fund Commissioner - to be appointed by the Secretary of State, was included in the legislation.
 There were also criticisms of the plans to provide the details of the discretionary social fund scheme in the form of 'directions' (an unusual form of delegated legislation) and 'guidance'.
 A draft Social Fund Manual appeared in 1987 and drew further criticism.
 The Social Security Advisory Committee (SSAC) took the view that the Social Fund Manual put too much emphasis on the consideration that decision-makers would have to make to the budgetary aspects which it argued went beyond the parameters of the legislation.

 The discretionary social fund scheme came into force on April 11, 1988.
 A notable feature was that the rules concerning eligibility, repeat applications, exclusions, qualification, maximum and minimum rules and capital rules, were set out in Social Fund Directions issued by the Secretary of State, whereas the legal provisions controlling the exercise of 'discretion' was retained in primary legislation: see now section 140 of the Social Security Contributions and Benefits Act 1992.